Research › Readiness

 Leadership and readiness signals are identified by matching job description text against a curated list of management and ownership phrases.
 Each job is counted once per matched signal.
 Patterns include team management language, budget responsibility, strategic planning language, experience requirements, and stakeholder management language.

 The dataset updates as new jobs are ingested.
-Historical trend data uses weekly snapshots.
+Historical trend data uses daily snapshots, aggregated by calendar month.

 Get the weekly marketing jobs digest